michaelangelopineda/ms2-lumiere/TESTING.md

         - The footer section, which sits at the bottom of every page, contains a simple form on which user can fill in in their Email Address and click the Subscription button to subscribe.
         - The Subscribe button sits next to the Email and can be easily distinguished and intuitively clicked due to a contrasting colour to the Email input.

+1. On the Home at the top right corner of the page, click the Contact button (desktop)/  Toggler menu (hamburger icon) and click Contact on the dropdeown menu (mobile)
+2. Scroll down to until the end of the page in the footer.
+3. Fill in your email address and click Subscribe.

 - Desktop
 ![How to subscribe to newletter](docs/user-story-testing-img/newsletter-desktop.png)